-- Firstly, it limits the ability of generators with market power (but low Net Going Forward Costs ("NGFCs")) to exercise their market power through making high offers.
-Given the significant concerns about market power in the CRM (see SEM-16-010), it is important that the ECPC is not set at a level significantly above where the market is expected to clear in current market conditions. - Secondly it provides a filter to ensure that only those USPC applications which the RAs need to scrutinise (because they may have a material impact on the clearing price or pay-as-bid prices) are scrutinised.
-If the ECPC is set too low, then offer prices which are below the clearing price (and therefore will have no impact on the clearing price or pay-as-bid prices) will need to be reviewed, imposing an unnecessary administrative burden on both the RAs and bidders.
+Firstly, it limits the ability of generators with market power (but low Net Going Forward Costs ("NGFCs")) to exercise their market power through making high offers.
+Given the significant concerns about market power in the CRM (see SEM-16-010), it is important that the ECPC is not set at a level significantly above where the market is expected to clear in current market conditions.